mfthomps/Labtainers/README.md

 cases where student enters garbage for an email address.
 - Change telnetlab grading to not look at tcpdump output for passwords -- capinout fix leads to correct character-at-a-time transmission to server.
+- Fix typo in install-docker.sh and use sudo to alter docker dns setting in that script.

 April 26, 2018
 - Transition to use of "labtainer" to start lab, and "stoplab" to stop it.